narwalayush4/Big-Bang/README.md

 Bootstrap
 JavaScript
 Rapid API

 **User Functions:**
 Search for movies with similar movie suggestions
 Add a movie to the already watched list
 Add a movie to the to be watched list
-Add a movie to the liked list
+Add a movie to the liked list.

  **Step 1: Fetch movie details
 Details of about 850 movies including:**
 Ratings (from all platforms)